How promoting active travel can help meet the physical activity challenge – March 2013

 Health benefits of active travel

 Active travel has been shown to be associated with better health outcomes.
-Comparing states and cities across the USA with different levels of active travel to work, Pucher et al (2010) found that the higher the proportion of adults who walked or cycled to work, the lower the prevalence of diabetes.
+Comparing states and cities across the USA with different levels of active travel to work, Pucher et al (2010) found that the higher the proportion of adults who walked or cycled to work, the lower the prevalence of type 2 diabetes.

 Epidemiological studies following individuals through time also suggest that active travel leads to better health outcomes.
 A systematic review by Hamer and Chida (2008) concluded that active commuting conferred around a 10% reduction in risk of cardiovascular outcomes in studies with 5-20 year follow-up periods.